henne49/dbus-opendtu/README.md

 rm main.zip
 ```

 If the script does not work or start, please check the config.template file and update your config.ini.
-Or Re-update the config.template with your configuration and save as config.ini.
+Or reconfigure the config.template with your configuration and save as config.ini.
 The process also creates a copy of your old config.ini called config.backup.

 ### Configuration